misakey/dev-manifesto/contributing.md

 Ensure you have all commits inside squash commit message, Gitlab seems to not udpate it with commits added after MR opening.

 Delete the source branch.

-## Project managment

-We use the Gitlab issues to manage the projects.
-We use the board view to have a kanban view.

-### Boards / Kanban

-Here's the [list of labels](https://gitlab.com/Misakey/contributing/labels) we are using as step in the issue workflow.

-We use the global Misakey wide board to have an overview of the progress of the work/sprints.
-In order to make it work, we need to follow some conventions in the labelling of the issues:
-- all backend issues are labelled with the `Backend` label
-- for each project we use the `project-name` label corresponding to the issue.
-This helps us to easily switch between project in this overview

-### Issue naming

-- Explicit title
-- Tagging (feat, bug, ...)
-- For bug report, follow the template (TBD)
-- For feature request, follow the template (TBD)
-- Features issues should begin with As a user, I [...]

 ## Team Spirit